Skip to content

 • Provide an ergonomic, consistent, and scriptable CLI for common workflows:

-• Define a single source of truth for project metadata (name, version, dependencies, entrypoint).
+• Define a single source of truth for project metadata (name, version, toolchain constraints, entrypoints, dependencies).

 • Implement a public package registry client (publish/install) in this RFC (can be a follow-up RFC).